 A meringue based dessert with crispy edges and soft, light texture on the inside.
 Topped with whipped cream and fresh fruits, this pavlova is light, refreshing and easy to make.

 Fall is sneaking around us.
-We notice the change of temperature from above 100 to around 80, some breeze and the air conditioner does not turn on all day long.
+We notice the drop of temperature to around 80, some breeze and the air conditioner does not turn on all day long.
 Are you excited when fall is coming?
 I am extremely excited.
 But I don’t want summer to go by so fast so here is my way to keep summer vibes going: a pavlova.

 As a meringue based cake, pavlova is made with a handful of ingredients – usually whipped egg whites, sugar, acid liquid (or powder) such as cream of tartar, fresh squeezed lemon juice or white vinegar.
 While the egg whites are being whipped, adding acid will help stabilize egg whites and allow them to reach their full volume and stiffness.
 The combination of acid and cornstarch helps create a soft, chewy marshmallow-like center that makes pavlova a unique dessert.

 HOW TO MAKE THE BEST PAVLOVA

 It’s required to use egg whites when making pavlova.
 An egg white is pure protein.
 Start at room temperature, egg whites will grow bigger and reach their highest volume with whipping method.
 You will want to separate the eggs or use the store-bought egg whites, making sure that they are at room temperature before using.
 If you separate the eggs, do not throw away the egg yolk as they can be used in lemon curd (which is a perfect match for pavlova), pastry cream or caramel flan.